TacticsBadger/MonteCarloFootballMatchSim/README.md

 Team-H, xG-H, Team-A, xG-A.

-I have prepared and added a csv files with all the 191 games played in the Premier League this season (2021-2022) as an example.
+I have prepared and added a csv file with all the 191 games played in the Premier League this season (2021-2022) as an example.
 For each game in the file, a simulation will be conducted as if it were on a one-game basis.
 All the steps outlined above are valid for this choice as well.
 At the end of the simulations, a csv file is written with the following data:

 - home team